ncgr/aakbar/README.rst

-  label-set                   Define label associated with a set. peptide-simplicity-mask     Lower-case high-simplicity regions in FASTA. search-peptide-occurrances  Find signatures in peptide space. set-letterfreq-window       Define size of letterfreq window. set-plot-type               Define label associated with a set. set-simplicity-object       Select simplicity-calculation object. show-config                 Print location and contents of config file. show-context-object         Print the global context object. test-logging                Logs at different severity levels.
+  label-set                   Define label associated with a set. peptide-simplicity-mask     Lower-case high-simplicity regions in FASTA. search-peptide-occurrances  Find signatures in peptide space. set-simplicity-window       Define size of window used in simplicity calcs. set-plot-type               Define label associated with a set. set-simplicity-type         Select function used in simplicity calculation. show-config                 Print location and contents of config file. show-context-object         Print the global context object. test-logging                Logs at different severity levels.